QuiteFrosty/Delightful-Blocks/README.md

 # 🛠️ Delightful Blocks Mod - Issue Tracker 🛠️

 Welcome to the heart of Delightful Blocks Mod development!
 If you've encountered any issues or have suggestions to enhance your experience, you're in the right place.
-Your feedback is crucial to shaping the future of this enchanting Minecraft modification.
+Your feedback is crucial to shaping the future of this mod.

 ## 🚨 Reporting Issues